 Diagram of One Central Park, images via Archdaily

 In 2009, Patrick Blanc and Ateliers Jean Nouvel teamed up again to design a pair of lavish residential towers in Sydney.
-The plant-covered façades, built adjacent to a public park, act as a vertical extension of the surrounding landscape.
+The plant-covered façades act as a vertical extension of the adjacent public park.
 The green wall system is the tallest in the world, rising to a height of 380 feet and culminating in the Sky Garden, a planted terrace which cantilevers out above the city.
 The base of the Sky Garden is equipped with a massive heliostat, containing over 200 mirrored panels, which reflects sunlight down into the parkland, alleviating the shadows cast by the buildings.

 The façade was created in collaboration with Junglefy, an Australian company specializing in the installation of green wall systems.
 The team devised two systems for the project.
-First, climbing plants, rooted in planter boxes, ascend the façade via a network of steel cables.
-Secondly, larger swaths of vegetation are produced using a modular green wall system, custom fabricated for the project by Junglefy.
+First, climbing plants, rooted in planter boxes, which ascend the façade via a network of steel cables.
+Secondly, larger swaths of vegetation were produced using a modular green wall system, custom fabricated for the project .
 Together, these systems support the growth of over 85,000 plants.
 The 250 species on display had to carefully dispersed across the elevations, according to their ability to withstand wind and cooler temperatures.

 To find the perfect green wall system for your next project, search on Source, Architizer’s new community marketplace for building-products.
 Click here to sign up now.